scrabbletank/farhome-rules/rulesdoc.md

 ___

-***Battle Formation.*** This creature adds 1 superior die to their Strength and Dexterity saving throws if they are adjacent to an ally with _Battle Formation_.
+***Battle Formation.*** This creature adds 1 superior die to their Strength and Dexterity attribute saves if they are adjacent to an ally with _Battle Formation_.

 ***Spear Wall.*** Once per turn when a creature enters the Soldiers zone of control they may make an opportunity attack against them, stopping their move action on a critical.